 Dark Shadows: Dreams of the Dark (with Elizabeth

 Frontier, Blue Devil Island, The

-Monarchs, Young Blood (with Mat & Myron Smith), West Virginia: Lair of the Mothman and Michigan: The Dragon of Lake Superior; five short story collections; and over 100 published works of short fiction (for a complete bibliography, click the "Bibliography" button in the left-hand
+Monarchs, Young Blood (with Mat & Myron Smith), several novels in Elizabeth Massie's Ameri-Scares series for young readers; five short story collections; and around 200 published works of short fiction (for a complete bibliography, click the "Bibliography" button in the left-hand

 column and then run like hell).

 Those with long memories

 may recall that I edited Deathrealm magazine, from 1987 to 1997.
 In its decade-long history, Deathrealm won a bunch of nice awards and featured hundreds of short stories, poems, and essays by authors ranging from the most established professionals to young, aspiring first-timers, many of whom proceeded to carve out names for themselves in the horror/dark fantasy field.
 Note: Deathrealm has been dead, bereft of life, and pushing up daisies for a quarter century now, so please don't send me your submissions anymore.

 After Deathrealm's passing, I edited an anthology for Delirium Books, titled Deathrealms, which features a selection of short stories from the magazine.
 I've edited a couple of other